 In August 2006, the Board adopted a new asset allocation strategy to include investments in domestic small cap equity and real estate investment trusts (REITs).
-The allocation was further revised in 2010 to change the allocations to the international developed markets and international emerging markets mandates.
-Implementation of the asset allocation strategy continues to be in transition, pending either the procurement of investment management services for, funding of, and/or rebalancing of, each mandate.
-Therefore, the 2010 and 2009 investment portfolio performance does not fully reflect the current asset allocation.
+The allocation was further revised in 2009 to change the allocations to the international developed markets and international emerging markets mandates.

-The table below shows portfolio returns and indexes, which are reflective of the market environment for 2010 and 2009.
+The table below shows portfolio returns and indexes, which are reflective of the market environment for 2011 and 2010.